xawellington/eeee346-s24-hw7/README.md

 # Psuedocode: Caesar Cipher Decode

-The decoding algorithm is the same procedure as the encoding with one minor difference.
-Instead of subtracting the shift value, you need to add the shift value.
+The decoding algorithm is the same procedure as the encoding with one minor difference: instead of subtracting the shift value, you need to add the shift value.

 # Psuedocode: Autokey Cipher Encode

 ```
 Set a key to the member primer concatenated with the message (i.e., primer + message)
-For each character in the message and the key:
+For each character in the message and each character in the key (they share the same index):
   If the message character is valid (A-Z):
     Add the key character and the message character together
     Take this value mod 26
-    Reconvert the number to ASCII Code (by adding 65 or 'A')
+    Reconvert the number to ASCII code (by adding 65 or 'A')
-    Add the code for this iteration to encoded message (concat)
+    Add (concat) this code to encoded message
-    * Note: if the input message character is a white space (' '), the code for this iteration should be a white space
+    * Note: if the input message character is a white space (' '), the code for this iteration is a white space
   Else:
     return False
 Store the encoded message in the member encoded